FosterCommerce/klaviyoconnect/docs/KlaviyoNotes.md

 ## Add cart items to a Klaviyo email content section

-1. From the Klaviyo email content editor, clikc "View source" in text editor toolbar.
+From the Klaviyo email content editor, click "View source" in text editor toolbar.

 Enter your code.
 Here's an example: